-We need the National Bio- and Agro-Defense Factility (NBAF), but given the need to cut government spending, should we consider less-comprehensive but less-costly options?
-That is the focus of a report the National Academies of Science (NAS) released last week titled “Meeting Critical Laboratory Needs For Animal Agriculture: Examination of Three Options.”
+The United States needs the National Bio- and Agro-Defense Facility, but given the need to cut government spending, should the focus be on less-comprehensive and less-costly options?
+That’s the focus of a report that the National Academies of Science titled “Meeting Critical Laboratory Needs For Animal Agriculture: Examination of Three Options.”

-The Department of Homeland Security commissioned the report, which outlines potential advantages and disadvantages of these three options:
+The Department of Homeland Security commissioned the report, which outlines potential advantages and disadvantages of the following three options:

-A persistent stumbling block for the facility as currently planned (in addition to biosecurity) is the cost, which has climbed to an estimated $1.14 billion.
-Scaling back the NBAF and farming some of the research out to other laboratories could save some of that initial outlay, but the report notes several drawbacks.
+Cost is a persistent stumbling block for NBAF as currently planned (in addition to biosecurity concerns), which has climbed to an estimated $1.14 billion.
+Scaling back the NBAF and farming some of the research out to other laboratories could save a bit of that, but the report outlines several drawbacks.

-The authors note there are a number of existing animal laboratories around the country rated for “biosafety level 3 or 4.”
-These are the highest levels of security against escape off pathogens, and the scientific goals of the NBAF require inclusion of level 4 facilities capable of handling large animals.
-Building a smaller NBAF that could leverage the infrastructure and talent from existing facilities could be more efficient than concentrating the entire program at the Manhattan facility.
-However, the researchers found that of the level-3 laboratories in the United States, an insufficient number are equipped to conduct research on diseases of large animals such as cattle and swine, particularly foot and mouth disease.
-The current level-3 facility at Plum Island, New York, is dated and increasingly costly to run.
-And although there are several level-4 laboratories in the United States, they do not have the capacity to handle large animals.
+There are several animal laboratories around the country rated for “biosafety level 3 or 4.”
+These are the highest security levels against escape of pathogens, and the NBAF’s scientific goals require level-4 facilities capable of handling large animals.
+Building a smaller NBAF that could tap into existing facilities could be more efficient than concentrating the entire program at the Manhattan facility.
+However, the study found that of the level-3 laboratories, an insufficient number are equipped to conduct research on large animals such as cattle and swine, particularly foot-and-mouth disease.
+The current level-3 facility at Plum Island, N.Y., is dated and increasingly costly to run.
+While there are several level-4 laboratories in the United States, they are not able to handle large animals.

-As for the Plum Island facility, the authors note it does not meet current high standards for high-containment laboratories, and lacks biosafety level-4 facilities.
-Keeping that facility in operation would incur additional costs and could mean relying on international partners for research requiring level -4 biosecurity, but access to those large-animal biosafety level 4 capabilities could be limited in times of critical need.
+As for the Plum Island facility, the report says it does not meet current standards for high-containment laboratories and lacks biosafety level-4 facilities.
+Keeping that facility in operation would incur additional costs and could mean relying on international partners for research requiring level-4 biosecurity.
+The catch to that is access to other countries’ large-animal biosafety level-4 capabilities could be limited in times of critical need.